List of ambassadors of the United States to Iraq

+This is a list of all official heads of diplomatic missions of the United states to the modern state of Iraq.

-The modern state of Iraq and the United States have had official diplomatic relations since 1931, with the exception of two separate periods during which these relations were severed, starting from 1967 and 1991.
+The two countries have had official diplomatic relations since 1931, with the exception of two separate periods during which these relations were severed; namely in 1967 and 1991.
 The embassy of the United States in Iraq was established in 28 December 1946.

 List

-This is a list of United States ambassadors, or lower-ranking heads of a diplomatic mission to Iraq.
+The following list includes ambassadors and lower-ranking chargés d'affaires.